Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

   Some users may experience visual glitches or artifacting when Vulkan is enabled.
 While Adreno GPUs in the S23 series usually handle Vulkan well, your experience may vary.

 - **App Compatibility**
   Not all apps will run properly under Vulkan.
 The majority do, but exceptions exist due to incomplete support from Samsung and app developers.
-There is no workaround—Samsung must adopt Vulkan across models, and developers must support it fully.
+There has been some methods shared in reddit community like below(3rd option when you run the script)
+  - Game Driver blacklist workaround suggested by [Swimming_Minimum6147](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/) on Reddit

 ### 🔸 System-Wide App Restart Issues

-- **Default App Resets**
-  After a system-wide app stop, default apps such as your browser or keyboard may be reset to Samsung defaults.

-- **Loss of WiFi Calling / VoLTE**
+- **Reset of Live Wallpaper**
-  Some users reported losing WiFi-Calling or VoLTE after restarting all apps.
-  **Fix**: Go to **Settings > Connections > SIM manager**, then toggle SIM 1/2 **off and back on**.
-  *Credit: Reddit users [Fun-Flight4427](https://www.reddit.com/user/Fun-Flight4427) and [ActualMountain7899](https://www.reddit.com/user/ActualMountain7899)*

 - **Aggressiveness Profile Note**
   Using the "Aggressive" profile when stopping apps increases the chance of the above issues.
   For fewer side effects, use the "Normal" profile when prompted by the script.

 ### 🔸 Additional Notes

-- These issues are **not bugs in the script** itself but rather limitations of system behavior when Vulkan is forced and apps are restarted.
 - All changes made by the script are **temporary** and will **reset on device reboot**.
 ---

 ## Uninstall / Switch Back to OpenGL

-To revert your device back to OpenGL rendering, **simply restart your phone**.
+- To revert your device back to OpenGL rendering, **simply restart your phone**.
-No files or settings need to be removed-rebooting the device will reset the GPU renderer to its default (OpenGL).
+- No files or settings need to be removed-rebooting the device will reset the GPU renderer to its default (OpenGL).

 ---

 ## Warnings

-- **All changes are temporary!** Vulkan rendering will reset after a device reboot.
+- **All changes are temporary!** Vulkan rendering will reset after a device reboot.(auto-optimisation restart won't remove the changes though)
-- **Launching all apps is NOT recommended!**
-- If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
 - The blacklist feature is based on a Reddit user's recommendation and may not work for everyone.